nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Welcome to the TrackMate User Guide

-Welcome to the **TrackMate User Guide** - your essential supplementary tools in your teaching journey as a SOC Teaching Assistant at National University of Singapore (NUS).
+Welcome to the **TrackMate User Guide** - your essential supplementary tools in your teaching journey as a School of Computing (SoC)
+Teaching Assistant at National University of Singapore (NUS).

 In this comprehensive user guide, we will take you to experience a full journey with TrackMate step by step.